realpython/materials/python-ellipsis/README.md

 (venv) $ flask --app app --debug run
 ```

 You can visit `http://127.0.0.1:5000/` in your browser to see the "Hello, world!" message.
 Because `count_visitor()` defined in `app.py` is a stub function using `...`, nothing happens.
-This serves as an example that you can avoid counting visitors during development.
+This serves as an example that shows how you can avoid counting visitors during development.

 If you run the app without `--debug`, then `custom_stats.count_visitor()` will execute each time you reload the main page.
 The example function prints a message to your console.
 This serves as a stand-in for how your app would count visitors when run in production.